avadheshy/notes/system design/interview.md

 9. what is the difference between set and dictionary
 10. what is list and string comprehension why tupple comprehension does not support.
 11. difference between deepcopy and shallow copy.
+12. what is multithreading
+13. when to use multithreading and when multiprocessing
+14. what is the difference between is and ==
+15. what is bug in def fun(num=[])
+16. how memory is managed in python
+17. how you optimzie your code in python
+18. how handle errors in  python

 # django Iterviews questions
 1. what is orm and why we use it instead of raw sql.